Discovering your passion

 Professional organizations and networking

-To explore additional information related to starting your career, check out the Research Occupations tool on MySECO.
-Enter the keywords 'Barbers' or 'Hairdressers, Hairstylists and Cosmetologists' to learn more about the occupational overview for your specialty field.
-If you need additional information about the occupation, you can speak with a career coach at 800-342-9647 to discuss any questions or concerns you may have.
+If you need additional information about the occupation, you can speak with a SECO career coach by calling Military OneSource at 800-342-9647 to discuss any questions or concerns you may have.
 Coaches are available to review your resume, practice interviewing, discuss networking or assist you in understanding employer requirements for this field.
+You can also use the Live Chat feature on MySECO for additional guidance.